liamwalsh1980/Milestone-Project-3/README.md

 In my app.py file I then connected the new edit_genre template to the MongoDB using the app route decorator and calling it edit_genre passing through the variable genre_id using ankle brackets I.e., <genre_id>.
 Also included is the POST and GET methods.
 I then created the function using the same name, edit_genre passing through the genre_id variable using parentheses.
 Below I then created an ‘if’ statement using the request.method so that if the HTTP requested method is strictly equal to the POST the new data will be submitted from the form via another dictionary.
 The dictionary was assigned to a variable called ‘change’.
 As the form only has one item, genre_name, using the ‘get’ method I am able to retrieve the data from the database relevant to the genre_name field.
 This was then my completed dictionary.
 I then used the ‘update’ method genres collection.
 The update method takes two dictionaries.
 I first targeted the _id from the database with the value of ObjectId passing though genre_id variable.
 I then added the ‘change’ variable which already a dictionary completed earlier.
 I then added a flash message to the user saying that the Genre selected has been successfully changed and in turn direct the user back to the genres page (Manage genres).

 This edit genre function is the 'U' for update thats part of the CRUD convention.

+### Delete Genre function

+I added a python function called 'delete_genre' in the app.py file for the admin user to be able delete any genre already added by clicking the 'Delete' button within the manage genres page (genres.html) which is only available to the admin user.
+The function uses the app.route decorator with the genre_id from MongoDB in parentheses and variable i created called genre_id using ankle brackets I.e., <genre_id>.
+By using the
+.remove method, the _id from MongoDB, ObjectId from MongoDB with the genre_id inside curly brackets, the admin user will be able to delete any genre already added.
+I also included a flash message to indicate to the admin user that the genre they wanted to delete has been successfully deleted.
+The flash message displays in the 'Genres' page as this is where the user is taken after a genre is deleted.
+I used the redirect import to achieve this.
+I then made sure that the relevant url_for link was added to the genres.html page for the delete button to work.

+This Delete genre function is the 'D' for delete thats part of the CRUD convention.

 [Back to top ⇧](#filmzone)